telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_ckan_sink.md

 ####<a name="section1.2.3"></a>Resources naming conventions
 CKAN resources follow a single data model (see the [Configuration](#section2.1) section for more details), i.e. per entity.
 Thus, a resource name always take the entity ID and type, concatenated by the underscore character, `_`.
 Such a name is already given in the `notified_entities`/`grouped_entities` header values (depending on using or not the grouping rules) within the Flume event.

+It must be noticed a CKAN Datastore (and a viewer) is also created and associated to the resoruce above.
+This datastore, which in the end is a PostgreSQL table, will hold the persisted data.

 [Top](#top)

-####<a name="section1.2.4"></a>Raw-like storing
+####<a name="section1.2.4"></a>Row-like storing
-The context attributes within each context response/entity are iterated, and a new data row is upserted in the datastore related to the resource.
-The format for this append depends on the configured persistence mode:

-* `row`: A data row is upserted for each notified context attribute.
-This kind of row will always contain 8 fields:
+Regarding the specific data stored within the datastore associated to the resource, if `attr_persistence` parameter is set to `row` (default storing mode) then the notified data is stored attribute by attribute, composing an insert for each one of them.
+Each insert contains the following fields:

 * `recvTimeTs`: UTC timestamp expressed in miliseconds.
 * `recvTime`: UTC timestamp in human-redable format ([ISO 8601](http://en.wikipedia.org/wiki/ISO_8601)).
 * `fiwareServicePath`: Notified fiware-servicePath, or the default configured one if not notified.
 * `entityId`: Notified entity identifier.
 * `entityType`: Notified entity type.
 * `attrName`: Notified attribute name.
 * `attrType`: Notified attribute type.
 * `attrValue`: In its simplest form, this value is just a string, but since Orion 0.11.0 it can be Json object or Json array.
 * `attrMd`: It contains a string serialization of the metadata array for the attribute in Json (if the attribute hasn't metadata, an empty array `[]` is inserted).

 [Top](#top)

 ####<a name="section1.2.4"></a>Column-like storing
-* `column`: A single row is upserted for all the notified context attributes.
-This kind of row will contain two fields per each entity's attribute (one for the value, called `<attrName>`, and other for the metadata, called `<attrName>_md`), plus four additional fields:
+Regarding the specific data stored within the datastore associated to the resource, if `attr_persistence` parameter is set to `column` then a single line is composed for the whole notified entity, containing the following fields:

 * `recvTime`: UTC timestamp in human-redable format ([ISO 8601](http://en.wikipedia.org/wiki/ISO_8601)).
 * `fiwareServicePath`: The notified one or the default one.
 * `entityId`: Notified entity identifier.
 * `entityType`: Notified entity type.
+*  For each notified attribute, a field named as the attribute is considered.
+This field will store the attribute values along the time.
+*  For each notified attribute, a field named as the concatenation of the attribute name and `_md` is considered.
+This field will store the attribute's metadata values along the time.

 [Top](#top)

 ###<a name="section1.3"></a>Example
+####<a name="section1.3.1"></a>Flume event
 Assuming the following Flume event is created from a notified NGSI context data (the code below is an <i>object representation</i>, not any real data format):

     flume-event={